 Egg boxes are generally made from moulded fibre pulp, either in the form of lidded boxes or open trays.
 RPET alternatives are also in common use.

-Visitors to PPMA SHOW 2021 will benefit from seeing the latest developments in packaging machinery for agriculture.
+Visitors to PPMA Total SHOW 2022 will benefit from seeing the latest developments in packaging machinery for agriculture.
 The Show takes place at the NEC.
 We look forward to seeing you there.